emscripten-core/emscripten/site/source/docs/api_reference/fiber.h.rst

   :param emscripten_fiber_t* fiber: Pointer to the fiber structure.
   :param void* asyncify_stack: Pointer to memory region to use for the Asyncify
                                stack.
 No special alignment requirements.
+Under JSPI, this parameter may be `NULL`.
   :param size_t asyncify_stack_size: Size of the Asyncify stack memory region, in bytes.
+                                     Under JSPI, this parameter may be `0`.

 .. c:function:: void emscripten_fiber_swap(emscripten_fiber_t *old_fiber, emscripten_fiber_t *new_fiber)